 Reason #3: Your Support Gets More Children Outdoors

-- Over 5,000 children have visited the Natural Playground at ALT's Leonard Schine Preserve in Westport and hundreds of families have participated in our Short Hikes for Short People.
+- Children love out Natural Playground at the Leonard Schine Preserve in Westport and hundreds of families have participated in our Short Hikes for Short People.
 See the Children's Activities section to learn how you can get your kids outside.

 |Nature through a child's eyes|

 Reason #4: Your Support Creates Local Adventures

-- Over 10,000 people a year visit our 1,009 acre Trout Brook Valley Conservation Area which has 20 miles of trails for hikers, x-country skiers, runners, mountain bikers, dog walkers, birders and equestrians.
-We also maintain 1,000 blueberry bushes for picking by our members.
+- Our 1,009 acre Trout Brook Valley Conservation Area has 20 miles of trails for hikers, x-country skiers, runners, mountain bikers, birders and equestrians.

 - ALT educational hikes are a great way to explore the outdoors on our 45 trailed nature preserves.